Torsion of the Testicular Appendices and Epididymis

 History

-The patient's history is important in distinguishing torsion of the testicular appendages from testicular torsion and other causes of acute scrotum.
+Patient history is important in distinguishing torsion of the testicular appendages from testicular torsion and other causes of acute scrotum.

 The most common cause of acute scrotum in prepubertal boys is torsion of the testicular or epididymal appendages.[16]

 Systemic symptoms are absent.
-Nausea and vomiting (frequently seen in testicular torsion) are usually not associated with this condition.
+Nausea and vomiting (frequently seen in testicular torsion) usually are not associated with this condition.

 Urinary symptoms are absent.
 Dysuria and pyuria are not associated with torsion of the testicular appendages.
 Their presence is more indicative of epididymitis.